ArthurHeitmann/photon-reddit/README.md

 ## Backend

 An express server.
-Technically only needed for making cross origin request for a client that otherwise gets CORS blocked (mostly reddit api calls).
+Mostly only needed for making cross origin request for a client that otherwise get CORS blocked (mostly reddit api calls).

 node 12.x is not supported because ES6 `import {} from "lib"` are used instead of `require("lib")`.